Overview

 Cloud SIEM

-Review Getting Started with Cloud SIEM to evaluate your logs against the out-of-the-box Log Detection Rules.
-These rules are customizable, and when threats are detected, they generate security signals which can be accessed on the Security Signals Explorer.
-To ensure that the correct team is notified, use Notification Rules to configure notification preferences across multiple rules.
+See Getting Started with Cloud SIEM to evaluate your logs against the out-of-the-box Log Detection Rules.
+These rules are customizable, and when threats are detected, they generate security signals accessible in the Security Signals Explorer.
+Use Notification Rules to configure notification preferences across multiple rules.

-Use the Setting Up CSM Misconfigurations guide to learn about detecting and assessing misconfigurations in your cloud environment.
-Resource configuration data is evaluated against the out-of-the-box Cloud and Infrastructure compliance rules to flag attacker techniques and potential misconfigurations, allowing for fast response and remediation.
+Use the Setting Up Cloud Security Misconfigurations guide to detect and assess misconfigurations in your cloud environment.
+Resource configuration data is evaluated against the out-of-the-box Cloud and Infrastructure compliance rules to flag attacker techniques and potential misconfigurations.

 Troubleshooting